matiask400/Transformers/README.md

 # Transformers

-## Language Model Evaluation
+## Large Language Model Evaluation

 ## Project Description
-This project aims to evaluate the performance of different language models through a series of standardized tests.
+This project aims to evaluate the performance of different large language models through a series of standardized tests.
 Using a Python program executed in IPython, we assess the models' ability to solve problems from "Problem Set 4," experimenting with different temperature settings to observe their impact on the generated results.

 ## Technologies Used
 - **Language**: Python